 You’re probably aware that, if you have an accident at work, then you could claim compensation for your injuries if the accident was caused by your employers’ negligence.
 But what if the employee did not report the injury?
-This guide is going to explain when personal injury claims can be made, and when they can’t, when reporting injuries should be done by and how we could help you make a no win no fee claim.
+This guide is going to explain when personal injury claims can be made, and when they can’t, when reporting workplace injuries should be done by and how we could help you make a no win no fee claim.

-If you’d like to discuss how we could help you begin a claim today, please call us on 0800 073 8801.
+If you’d tke to discuss how we could help you begin a claim today, please call us on 0800 073 8801.
 Alternatively, to find out how a personal injury solicitor could help even when an employee injury was not reported, please read on.

 Select A Section